when things go wrong

 More sophisticated POS systems can send periodic custom reports to a specific group of people pushed to their email accounts rather than use time to find that information themselves.
 Managers can receive information related to their own Key Performance Indicators regularly rather than waste time trying to extract and interpret all the relevant information.

-Some reporting features may incur additional cost or initial setup fees; therefore, it is important to find out what reports will be included in your package.
+Some reporting features may incur additional cost or initial setup fees; therefore, when choosing a restaurant POS system, it is important to find out what reports will be included in your package.

 The ability to design a custom report or change an existing report to better reflect your own operations can prove critically important, thus the associated costs should be clarified and taken into consideration.